sayed-hannan/GPT-2-Fine-tuned/README.md

 - GPT-2 can not translate languages.
 But being a very small model with 140 millions paramerters it did good, though we cannot compare it with LLMs which are in Billions of parameters( comparing cycle with spacship ).

+**Final Note**
-Final Note: This project was a thrilling and educational journey.
+This project was a thrilling and educational journey.
 Despite the constraints and challenges, I learned an immense amount about fine-tuning models and working within the limitations of available resources.
 The process tested my technical skills and fostered a spirit of innovation and perseverance.
 I’m proud of the progress made and the valuable insights gained along the way.
 Feel free to critique and share your thoughts—I’m eager to hear feedback and continue growing in this fascinating field of AI.